Dave Van Horn: 2022

-Arkansas spent much of the season ranked in the top five, eager to follow up on a terrific 2021 campaign but also to get the sour taste of not getting to Omaha out of their mouths.

-A late season swoon kept them from hosting a regional for the first time since 2015, where the team had to go to Stillwater in a regional but got to host the super regional at Baum-Walker Stadium.
+Arkansas spent much of the season ranked in the top five, eager to follow up on a terrific 2021 campaign.
+A late season swoon kept them from hosting a regional for the first time since 2015.

-This time, the team went to Stillwater again, dispatching Grand Canyon and #7 national seed Oklahoma State twice to advance to the super regional, where the Razorbacks had to travel to Chapel Hill.
+The team went to Stillwater again, dispatching Grand Canyon and #7 national seed Oklahoma State twice to advance to the super regional, where the Razorbacks had to travel to Chapel Hill.
 Arkansas upended the #10 national seed Tar Heels in two games to secure Van Horn's seventh trip to Omaha as the Hog boss and ninth overall.

 2022 College World Series

-Arkansas opened its Omaha slate by walloping #2 national seeded Stanford 17-2, the highest victory margin for a Razorback team in the College World Series and tallied 21 hits, an Omaha record.
+Arkansas opened its Omaha slate by walloping #2 national seeded Stanford 17–2, the highest victory margin for a Razorback team in the College World Series and tallied 21 hits, an Omaha record.

 The Razorbacks dropped their next game to Ole Miss, and had to win an elimination game against division rival Auburn to play Ole Miss again.
 Arkansas beat the Rebels on Wednesday, June 22, but had to do it twice to advance to the championship series, and the following day Ole Miss' Dylan DeLucia threw a complete-game shutout to end Arkansas' season.
+The defeat marked another failed attempt ln Van Horn's National Championship pursuit, as he now has the most CWS appearances among active head coaches (9) along with Kevin O’Sullivan of Florida.

+2024

+Arkansas failed to advance out of an NCAA regional for the second consecutive season.
+A shocking defeat to Southeast Missouri State in the 2024 Fayetteville Regional put a damper on an otherwise sterling campaign.

+2025

+Arkansas briefly spent a week ranked No. 1, and would go on to finish their season 43–12, and 20–10 in SEC-play.
+The Razorbacks enjoyed a home sweep of then-#1 Texas on the May 1–3 weekend, as well as sweeps over South Carolina, Missouri, and at Vanderbilt.
+Arkansas ended the regular season beating Tennessee 2 games to 1 at Baum-Walker Stadium.
+Although they lost to Ole Miss in their first game in the SEC Tournament, Arkansas was tabbed as the No. 3 overall seed in the NCAA Tournament and hosted a Regional.
+The Razorbacks defeated North Dakota State once and Creighton twice to win the Fayetteville Regional championship, Van Horn's 10th as head coach of Arkansas.
+The Hogs then hosted Tennessee for a Super Regional, and Arkansas would sweep the Vols, winning Game One 4-3 and Game Two 11–4, to win the Fayetteville Super Regional championship, earning a spot in the 2025 College World Series.
+It is Van Horn's 8th trip to Omaha at Arkansas.